Skip to main content

 Do you need a license in Massachusetts?

-Garage door repair and installation in Massachusetts can intersect with construction licensing: residential installation work over roughly $1,000 generally requires Home Improvement Contractor (HIC) registration, and structural alterations may require a Construction Supervisor License (CSL).
+Garage door repair and installation in Massachusetts can intersect with construction licensing: installation on an existing, owner-occupied home of one to four units generally requires Home Improvement Contractor (HIC) registration — scoped by property and work type rather than job value — and structural alterations may require a Construction Supervisor License (CSL).
+Contracts of $1,000 or more must be in writing.
 Electrical work on openers can require a licensed electrician.
 Because installation rules differ from simple repairs, verify current requirements with the Massachusetts Division of Occupational Licensure and your municipality.
 A NISCR certificate is a professional credential, not a government license.

 Local demand